UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

     $ git pull origin master

 Our Work and Laptop copies are synced!
 Check with an `ls` command to see that the `report.tex` file now exists in our Laptop copy of `simplestats`.
-Now you can

 * * * *